-We evaluated three kinds of VGAA structures to have a comprehensive understanding of the area impact of different VGAA cell architectures and patterning technology restrictions.
-The three architectures of VGAA are given below:
+We evaluated four kinds of VGAA structures to have a comprehensive understanding of the area impact of different VGAA cell architectures and patterning technology restrictions.
+The four architectures of VGAA are given below:

-- Fixed-Pitch VGAA (FVGAA): FVGAA has regular rectangular polysilicon gate shape with fixed polysilicon pitch.
-The polysilicon spacing is defined as the sum of contact width and two times of contact-poly spacing.
+- Fixed-Pitch VGAA (FVGAA): FVGAA has regular rectangular polysilicon gate shape with fixed pitch.
+The polysilicon gate spacing is defined as the sum of contact width and two times of contact-poly spacing.
 The effective transistor width is the perimeter of the VGAA.
-Figure 3 (a) shows an example of FVGAA 2D layout of an inverter with the bottom contact serves as source and top contacts are drain terminals.
-The driving strength of the PMOS is equal to four VGAA pillars and two VGAA pillars for NMOS width. - Contact Spacing Reduction Fixed-Pitch VGAA (RVGAA): The polysilicon pitch of RVGAA could be one or two times of the minimum polysilicon spacing plus a polysilicon gate width, depending on whether or not a bottom contact is formed.
-Detail design rules are given in section IV.
-As shown in the Figure 3 (b), X is the minimum polysilicon spacing and Y is the polysilicon gate width.
-Every polysilicon is still located on grid, but the spacing becomes less than half if no bottom contact is placed between two polysilicon gate shapes.
-Therefore, RVGAA devices have less area than FVGAA for large drive cells with multiple polysilicon gate shapes. - Polygon-Poly VGAA (PVGAA): The architecture of PVGAA is given in Figure 3 (c).
-The shape of the polysilicon depends on the number of VGAA needed to form the cell.
-Array of vertical pillars are surrounded by a huge polygon polysilicon gate shape, so the area becomes much smaller than FVGAA and RVGAA because contact spacing is smaller than polysilicon spacing.
-Similar VGAA array fabrication was demonstrated in [2], however, lithography patterning of the surrounding irregular polysilicon gate shape is yet another challenging task.
-We include PVGAA with spacing rules same as FVGAA in our comparison to give an idea of how much benefits it could have compared with FVGAA.
+Figure 3(a) shows an example of FVGAA 2D layout of an inverter with the bottom contact serves as source and top contacts are drain terminals.
+The driving strength of the PMOS is equal to six VGAA pillars and three VGAA pillars for NMOS width. - Contact Spacing Reduction Fixed-Pitch VGAA (RVGAA): The polysilicon gate pitch of RVGAA could be one or two times of the minimum polysilicon gate spacing plus a polysilicon gate width, depending on whether or not a bottom contact is formed.
+Detailed design rules are given in section IV.
+As shown in the Figure 3(b), every polysilicon gate is still located on grid, but the spacing becomes less than half if no bottom contact is placed between two polysilicon gates.
+Therefore, RVGAA devices have less area than FVGAA for large drive cells with multiple polysilicon gates. - Polygon-Poly VGAA (PVGAA): The architecture of PV-GAA is given in Figure 3(c).
+Similar to [27], the shape of the polysilicon gate depends on the number of VGAA needed to form the cell.
+Array of vertical pillars are surrounded by a large polygon polysilicon gate shape, so the area becomes much smaller than FVGAA and RVGAA because contact spacing is smaller than polysilicon gate spacing.
+Similar VGAA array fabrication was demonstrated in [2], however, lithographic patterning of the surrounding irregular polysilicon gate shape is challenging.
+We include PVGAA with spacing rules same as FVGAA in our comparison to give an idea of how much benefit it could have compared with FVGAA.

 Fig. 3.
-VGAA structures: (a)FVGAA. (b)RVGAA.
-X is the minimum polysilicon spacing and Y is the polysilicon gate width. (c) PVGAA.
+VGAA structures: (a) FVGAA. (b) RVGAA.
+The polysilicon gate is still located on grid. (c) PVGAA.